 Panel Discussion on Zoom

-In order to participate, RSVP and you will receive an e-mail with an invitation link
+In order to participate, RSVP and you will receive an e-mail with your Zoom link

 If you don't receive the e-mail by then, contact us at email@example.com